Romanian tax residence explained in details

 The tax residence assessment must be done by the tax authorities, taking into account the provisions of the tax treaty Romania has in place with the individual’s home country, or taking into account the tax residence criteria provided by the Romanian Tax Code (if there is no treaty in place with the home country).

-Romanian tax residence for companies
+Romanian tax residence explained for companies

 When it comes to tax residence of companies, we can say that things are a bit simpler, since companies are less mobile than individuals.
 Thus, a company is consider to be a tax resident of Romania in any of the below situations: